MicrosoftDocs/biztalk-docs/biztalk/core/azure-blob-adapter.md

 3. Create a receive port named "BlobReceivePort", and create an Azure Blob storage receive location within, then start it.
 4. Upload an file to the specified blob container match the blob prefix in Azure portal, look for messages in the destination folder (c:\temp\out).

-> [!IMPORTANT]
+>[!IMPORTANT]
-> Azure Blob storage receive adapter will delete the blob after it is submitted into BizTalk MessageBox.
+>Azure Blob storage receive adapter will delete the blob after it is submitted into BizTalk MessageBox.

 ## High Availability of Azure Blob storage adapter

 Azure Blob storage receive adapter supports receiving high-availability.
 Add multiple host instances into same Azure Blob storage adapter receive handler, and they can receive from same blob container simultaneously.
-Blob lease is used as a lock to avoid same blob being received by multiple host instances.
+Blob leasing is used as a lock to avoid same blob being received by multiple host instances, which also means:
+- Blobs leased by other processes won't be received by Azure Blob storage adapter.
+- Blobs being received by Azure Blob storage adapter can't be updated, and they are in a leased state.

-Visit [Pessimistic concurrency for blobs ](https://docs.microsoft.com/en-us/azure/storage/common/storage-concurrency#pessimistic-concurrency-for-blobs) to understand more Azure blob lease.
+Visit [Pessimistic concurrency for blobs ](https://docs.microsoft.com/en-us/azure/storage/common/storage-concurrency#pessimistic-concurrency-for-blobs) to understand more about Azure blob lease.

 Azure Blob storage send adapter like most of other send adapters, provides hight availability for the sending host by just having multiple host instances in the same sending host.